Arcapita launches Lintara Properties

 PHOTO

-Doha, Qatar: Arcapita Group Holdings Limited (“Arcapita”), the global alternative investment firm, today announced the launch of Lintara Properties (“Lintara”), a dedicated real estate asset manager, developer, andinvestment advisor, operating in key regional markets, including Saudi Arabia, the United Arab Emirates, and Bahrain.
+Arcapita Group Holdings Limited (“Arcapita”), the global alternative investment firm, today announced the launch of Lintara Properties (“Lintara”), a dedicated real estate asset manager, developer, and investment advisor, operating in key regional markets, including Saudi Arabia, the United Arab Emirates, and Bahrain.

 Arcapita manages over USD 1 billion in industrial real estate assets across the GCC, serving a diversified tenant base that includes global and regional leaders such as DSV, Obeikan, and Iron Mountain.